Discovering Nonlinear Static Relationships in Unlabeled Dataset using Autoencoder with Ordered Variance: Model extraction: Autoencoder with ordered variance (AEO)

-The above equation gives $n-p$ nonlinear relationships among the variables in $\textbf{x}$ in implicit form.
-Given an appropriate set of $p$ variables in $\textbf{x},$ one can solve Eq. (\ref{eq3e}) for the remaining $n-p$ variables using numerical solvers for nonlinear system of equations \cite{bDB}.
-The solutions of the above equation define a $p$ - dimensional nonlinear manifold $\mathbb{P}_{nl}$ in $\mathbb{R}^{n}.$ The model identification using AEO is illustrated next with an example.
+Given an appropriate set of $p$ variables in $\mathbf{x},$ one can solve Eq. (\ref{eq3e}) for the remaining $n-p$ variables using numerical solvers for nonlinear system of equations \cite{Benton2018}.
+A schematic representation of unsupervised model extraction using AEO is given in Fig. \ref{fig4umAEO}.
+The computation of the reconstructed vector can be simplified by replacing $\mathbf{y}_{r}$ with $\overline{\mathbf{y}}_{r}$, which modifies the reconstructed vector $\widehat{\mathbf{x}} $ in Eq. (\ref{eq3p1}) as